tp7309/TTPassGen/README.md

 - time-consuming estimates, output size estimates, and real-time progress reports.
 - unicode word support by using wordlist option.
 - Generation of large amounts of passwords at once, no output size limit.
-- it can split output by file size.
+- support split output by file size.

 # Install
 `TTPassGen` can be easily installed using pip: